superfly/multi-cloud-haproxy/README.md

 ## How it works

 This is a simple HAProxy configuration with a single `upstream` backend with endpoints in different cloud regions specified as servers.
 It uses an external script for server health checks, and records the latency of each health check request.
 Every few seconds, it calculates the 90th percentile latency for each server, picks the fastest, and sets it to the highest prioity in HAProxy.
-The second fastest "server" is

 The example config uses a simple Docker container deployed to a few different cloud provider regions.
 It could be easily adapted to balance across FaaS endpoints, or distribute TCP connections.